My mother spent the entire week stoking the flames of our expectations.

 The question shocked her and it took her a moment to shake off the confusion.

 For my mother, the word FRESH possessed magical powers.
 She was among the last of the traditional mothers of the post-war era, and while all of her sisters and lady friends had found employment outside the home, my mother clung to her own apron strings.

 FRESH was the talisman she used to protect herself against the larger homes, the newer cars and the more stylish clothes her peers possessed.
 They may have these things – but they did not have FRESH.

 “Check to see if the bread dough has risen,” she commanded one of the girls.

 A sister confirmed that it had and we held our collective breath while mother verified this to be true. .
 Could she really make us wait for dough to rise?

 We all knew the answer to that.

-As the bread baked, we sliced potatoes, diced onions, chopped celery and shredded carrots.
+As the bread baked, we sliced potatoes, diced onions and shredded carrots.
 When all that was done, we mixed it all into her big special potato salad bowl and sealed it with sheets of aluminum foil.

 “Can we go SOON?” we asked.